2112 (song): Popular culture

 This song is on Guitar Hero: Warriors of Rock where it is used within the game's storyline (four band warriors find Demigod's Battle Axe Guitar and must play all parts of "2112" on basic controllers).
 The level is narrated by Rush.

-It was made available to download on December 31, 2011 as both 3 pieces and as the complete 20-minute track, for play in Rock Band 3 Basic, and PRO mode which utilizes real guitar / bass guitar, and MIDI compatible electronic drum kits in addition to vocals.
+The song was made available to download on December 31, 2011 as both 3 pieces and as the complete 20-minute track, for play in Rock Band 3.
+Along with the basic gameplay offered with similar games in its series, the song also allowed players to utilize the Rock Band 3 exclusive Pro mode, which made use of MIDI guitars and a MIDI compatible electronic drum-kit to simulate playing the real song.
+It is the longest song available for the Rock Band series.

-The song and its universe feature in the novel Ready Player One by Ernest Cline as fundamental plot elements, and also get a visual reference in its film adaptation.
+The song and its universe feature in the novel Ready Player One by Ernest Cline as fundamental plot elements; the song also got a visual reference in its film adaptation.

+In June 2021, a major Canadian 2112 TV series was proposed to Rush, which met with internal content approval via Anthem and Dentons.
+However, the strain a massive project of its kind would place upon Geddy Lee and Alex Lifeson was cited for its ultimate dismissal.